FancyBaguette/Block-Bookmarks/README.md

 ## 📖 Usage
 Once you've set it up it doesn't really need explanation on how to use it
 ### - Use the "Add a new bookmark" menu to add a new bookmark
 Entering the bookmark's URL is required.
-You're also given the option to enter the bookmark's title although it isn't required.
+You're also given the option to enter the bookmark's title although it's optional.
 If you don't provide the title, the previously entered URL becomes the title.
 ### - Use the "Manage bookmarks" menu to edit and remove bookmarks
 In the *Manage bookmarks* menu you can edit the URL and the title of a specific bookmark or remove it
 ### - Use the "Wipe all bookmarks" menu to permamently remove all of the current bookmarks